Gleb-Lisovskiy/gleb-lisovskiy.github.io/index_en.md

 * The drawing is 50/50.

 I also really don't like quarrels and conflicts.
-I prefer to work alone, but you can offer to help me.
+I prefer to work alone, but you can offer to help me (Russians speakers only).

 **I refuse to help you create with models, textures, and constructions.**